TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 5/2 Kings 5.19.md

 ---

-And he said unto him, Go in peace.
+He said to him, "Go in peace."
 So he departed from him a little way.